zehui-zhang/domain_api/README.md

 This is a practice about data crawler, AWS S3 and EC2, and docker.

-The purpose is to implement a python application that can retrieve Sydney real estate information from Domain.com, and upload data to AWS S3.
+The purpose is to implement a python application that can retrieve the listing summary about Sydney real estate from Domain.com, and upload data to AWS S3.

 The python application is deployed to Docker and can be run in AWS EC2.